FLIGHT CENTRE TRAVEL GROUP LIMITED

 FLT maintains a position of impartiality with respect to party politics and, accordingly, does not contribute any funds in this regard.

-The board has established guidelines governing trading in FLT shares by directors, employees and contractors who may be aware of price sensitive information.
+The board has established guidelines governing trading in FLT shares by directors, senior executives, employees, contractors and people closely connected to FLT’s directors and senior executives.
 Dealings in FLT's shares are only permitted for 30 days following the public release of the company's price sensitive announcement.
-If new price sensitive information emerges during this period, directors, employees and contractors are not permitted to trade in FLT's shares until the information has been publicly released.
+If new price sensitive information emerges during this period, directors, senior executives, employees, contractors and closely connected persons are not permitted to trade in FLT's shares until the information has been publicly released.
+The trading policy also prohibits short-selling and short term dealing in FLT shares at all times.
+FLT monitors dealing in FLT shares as part of the administration of the policy.

 4. Safeguard integrity of financial reporting